 Case Example

-In VA case docket 22014896, a veteran successfully obtained a service connection for dry eye syndrome by proving:
+In VA case 22014896, a veteran successfully obtained a service connection for dry eye syndrome from the Board of Veterans Appeals by proving that:

-- The veteran had a long history of hyperthyroidism treatment and received a service connected rating.
+- The veteran had a long history of hyperthyroidism treatment and received a service-connected rating for it.

 - Medical literature supports an association between hyperthyroidism and dry eye syndrome.